El-BG-1970/org-to-conky/README.md

 And finally, the package CL-PPCRE is required for the regular expressions.

 ## Adding to conky
-- In order to add to conky, you need to change the "$script_path" in org-to-conky.sh to the path where org-to-conky.lisp is located.
+- In order to add to conky, you need to change the _script_path_ variable in org-to-conky.sh to the path where org-to-conky.lisp is located
-- Then, uncomment the line corresponding to the lisp interpreter you downloaded (or add your own if your interpreter is different).
+- Then, uncomment the line corresponding to the lisp interpreter you downloaded (or add your own if your interpreter is different) in org-to-conky.sh
-- If necessary, change the paths to asdf and cl-ppcre in org-to-conky.lisp, to the location of the files on your machine
+- If necessary, change the asdf and cl-ppcre paths in org-to-conky.lisp, to the location of the files on your machine
-- If necessary, change the path to the agenda in org-to-conky.lisp
+- If necessary, change the agenda path in org-to-conky.lisp
 - Finally, add the following line to your conky config:
 		${execp ~/ _path_/ _to_/org-to-conky.sh 30}
-- And then, Tinker!
+- Tinker and Enjoy!